 - Overthinking and pessimism

 These are the major symptoms that appear when a person is going through mental fatigue.
-The symptoms should not be avoided and left untreated.
-We are generally concerned about physical health and often neglect our mental health due to the hectic lifestyle.
-But it is an alarming sign when you start facing any of these symptoms.
+Symptoms of mental fatigue should not be avoided and left untreated.
+We are usually more concerned about physical health and often neglect our mental health due to the hectic lifestyle.
+But it is an alarming sign when the symptoms of mental fatigue start surfacing.
 Your mental health needs equal attention and care as physical health.
-Take it as sincerely as you tend to your physical discomfort or illness.
+Pay attention to your mental health as sincerely as you tend to your physical discomfort or illness.

 You should be aware of the causes of Mental Fatigue or Brain Fatigue

-- Unorganized Surroundings- According to studies, unorganized surroundings can lead to stress; the more your surroundings are cluttered, the more stress it induces in a person.
-It is often considered that an unorganized home space/workspace represents an unorganized or cluttered brain.
+According to studies, unorganized surroundings can lead to stress.
+The more your surroundings are cluttered, the more stress it induces in a person.
+In terms of psychology, an unorganized home space/workspace represents an unorganized or cluttered brain.
 When things around you look cluttered, it gives an impression of too much pending work and messes up with the thought process.
+Hence, it is one of the major factors that contribute to mental fatigue.

-- Procrastination is the mother of stress– “Procrastination is the thief of time, collar it”. (correct it).
+“Procrastination is the thief of time, collar it”.
 It is a vicious habit of delaying the work even when you have the time to complete it.
 The more we try to avoid work, the more worrisome thoughts start creeping in your head.
 The adverse effect of procrastination is that it drains a lot of your mental energy.
+This drainage of mental energy in the long results in mental fatigue.

-- Keep your task list short and achievable– Do not set all the long and complex tasks in one list.
+Do not set all the long and complex tasks in one list.
 The stress of not being able to complete the tasks may contribute to your mental fatigue in the long run.
-The constant rush to do it all and complete at once can prove to be exhausting.
-The disappointment can also disturb your sleep cycle because of stress.
+The constant rush to do it all and complete at once proves to be mentally exhausting.
+The disappointment can also disturb your sleep cycle because of overstressing.
+In addition to this, it will make you more prone to mental fatigue.

-- Sleep deprivation is a common yet neglected reason contributing to brain fatigue.
+Sleep deprivation is a common yet neglected reason that contributes to brain fatigue.
 Depriving yourself of sleep reflects in your mood with increased grumpiness and a foggy mind.

-People are usually in the habit of ignoring all the situations and only start to care when it gets worse.
+People are usually in the habit of ignoring all the above-mentioned situations and only start to care when it starts affecting mental health.
 As a famous phrase goes “Prevention is better than cure”; take the first step to prevent mental fatigue from getting severe.

 Also Read: Does Social Media Contribute To Depression?